marshyski/pal/README.md

     # string: header key and value, curl -H'X-Pal-Auth: some_pass_or_token'
     auth_header: X-Pal-Auth some_pass_or_token
     # bool: return command output, default false
-    rc_output: true
+    output: true
+    # background: don't wait for response, default false
+    background: false
-    # bool: block to only one request at a time, default false
+    # bool: run concurrently or one at a time, default false
-    block: true
+    concurrent: true
     # string: put command or call script, you can use $ARG
     cmd: echo "helloworld" && echo "$ARG"
 ```